makenew/latex-project/README.md

 ## License

+This software can be used freely, see [The Unlicense].
+The copyright text appearing below and elsewhere in this repository is for demonstration purposes only and does not apply to this software.

-This work is Copyright © yyyy copyright_owner.
+This work is Copyright © 2015 Evan Sosenko.

 ## Warranty